microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Update-EntraSignedInUserPassword.md

 This example updates the password for the signed-in user.

-- `-CurrentPassword` - Specifies the current password of the signed-in user.
+- `-CurrentPassword` Parameter specifies the current password of the signed-in user.

-- `-NewPassword` -  Specifies the new password for the signed-in user.
+- `-NewPassword` Parameter specifies  the new password for the signed-in user.

 ## Parameters